oakestra/USENIX-ATC23-Oakestra-Artifacts/README.md

 3. [Experiments repository](https://github.com/oakestra/USENIX-ATC23-Oakestra-Artifacts/tree/main/Experiments): This repository includes the setup instructions to create your first Oakestra infrastructure and a set of scripts to automate the results collection procedure and reproducing our results.

-### Q. I just want to recreate the experiments in the paper.
+### Q. I want to recreate the experiments in the paper.
 What should I do?

 We have created a detailed `README` and `getting-started` guide that provides step-by-step instructions which you can find [here](https://github.com/oakestra/USENIX-ATC23-Oakestra-Artifacts/blob/main/Experiments/README.pdf).

+> The rest of the repository will detail how to set up the Oakestra orchestrators.
+You can just follow these steps or take a look at our README file for instructions.

+### Q. I just want to try out Oakestra.
+Should I continue with this repo?

+This repository is recreating our USENIX ATC artifacts and is, therefore, out-of-sync of the main Oakestra development.
+Please see the `main` [Oakestra](https://github.com/oakestra/oakestra) for latest features.
 ---

+## Create a development cluster

-# How to create a development cluster
+We will first create a development cluster in your infrastructure.

-## Deploy a Root Orchestrator
+### Deploy a Root Orchestrator

 On a Linux machine with public IP address or DNS name, first install Docker and Docker-compose.
 Then, run the following commands to set up the Root Orchestrator components.